sitoolkit/sit-wt-all/sit-wt-app/README.md

 ### For cross platform

-1. Download and extract the OpenJDK for target OS as a compressed file such as zip or tar.gz
+1. Download and extract the OpenJDK for target OS as a compressed file
-2.
+1. Set the --module-path option to the jmods directory path when executing the jlink command

+e.g.

 ```
 export JMODS_DIR=<path/to/openjdk/jmods/>